Blow up analysis for Keller-Segel system: Blow-up limits: Proof of Theorem

 \end{coro} \begin{lem} There exists a constant $c_\ast>0$ such that for any $t<0$,

 \end{lem} \begin{proof} Assume by the contrary, there exists a sequence of $t_i<0$, and two indicies $j\neq k$ such that

 Set

-As in the first step in the proof of Theorem \ref{thm convergence}, after passing to a subsequence, we may assume $\mu^i_t\rightharpoonup \mu^\infty_t$ for any $t\leq 0$.
-By a diagonal argument as in the proof of Proposition \ref{prop multiplicity one} (see Step 1 therein), we deduce that $\mu^\infty_t$ is also a blow up limit of $u$ at $(0,0)$.
+As in the proof of Theorem \ref{thm convergence} Item \ref{item:limit}, after passing to a subsequence, we may assume $\mu^i_t\rightharpoonup \mu^\infty_t$ for any $t\leq 0$.
+By a diagonal argument as in the proof of Proposition \ref{prop multiplicity one} (see Step 1 therein), we deduce that $\mu^\infty_t$ is also a blow-up limit of $u$ at $(0,0)$.

 By the definition of $\mu^i_t$,